mauricechiodo/eim-case-studies/course/algorithms/hart/index.md

 * Offending condition – not to reoffend over the period of the contract. (mandatory condition)
 * Victims condition – to take part in a Restorative Approach if asked, to put right the harm caused.
-* Pathway Condition – Interventions around issues that contributed to the subject committing the offence.
-* Pathway Condition – Interventions around issues that contributed to the subject committing the offence.
+* Pathway condition – Interventions around issues that contributed to the subject committing the offence.
 * Complete 18-36 hours voluntary work in the community or wear a GPS tag.

 *List from Durham Police website*$\c{2}$